cod182/Milestone-Project-3/readme.md

     - duplicate attribute & spelling on attribute
 - register - Passed, No Errors
 - profile - Passed, No Errors

-- settings -
+- settings - Passed, No errors
-- your-reviews -
+- your-reviews - Passed, No errors
+    - section heading
-- review-game-search -
+- review-game-search - Passed, No Errors
-- edit-review -
+- edit-review - Passed, No Errors
-- admin-base -
+- admin-base - Passed, No Errors
-- admin-games-lookup -
+- admin-games-lookup - Passed, No Errors
+    - Incorrect use of <select>
-- admin-review-lookup -
+- admin-review-lookup - Passed, No Errors
-- admin-user-lookup -
+- admin-user-lookup - Passed, No Errors
-- edit-user -
+- edit-user - Passed, No Errors
+    - Incorrect user of <select>

 ### CSS3
 [CSS Validated without error](static/images/css-validation.png)